Skip to Content

 Walk in Shower with Tub

-One of the most common examples of tubs inside showers is when there is a walk in shower with a large bathtub inside of it.
-Basically there is a separate room that is sealed with waterproof finishes with a 1 ½ inch to 2 inch drain in the middle, similar to large showers in public places.
-There could be large glass door or plastic curtain to separate this area from the rest of the room and keep all water inside the walk in shower.
+One of the most popular examples of this design is when there is a walk in shower with a large bathtub inside.
+There is a separate wetroom that is sealed with waterproof finishes with a 1 ½ inch to 2-inch drain in the middle, similar to large wet rooms in public places like gyms.

-Why You Might Put a Tub In Your Shower
+Why Put a Tub In Your Shower?

 Built-in Tub In a Shower